Special cubic zeros and the dual variety: Introduction

+For $m=4$, Theorem~\ref{THM:contribution-from-generically-singular-c's} follows from \cite{heath1998circle}*{Lemmas 7.2 and 8.1}, with a better error of $O_{F,w,\eps}(X^{3/2+\eps})$.
+As we will explain in \S\ref{SEC:full-proof-outline}, the case $m=6$ seems to present new difficulties, perhaps most easily resolved using our new, more geometric, strategy.
+But \cite{heath1998circle} does bound the left-hand side of \eqref{EQN:main-theorem-singular-c's} by $O_{F,w,\eps}(X^{3+\eps})$ for $m=6$, giving us a good foundation to build on.
+In view of \cite{glas2022question}, one might also hope to adapt our results to function fields.\footnote{Very recently, our work has largely been extended to function fields \cite{BGW2024forthcoming}.}

-We will only fully unconditionally achieve our goal when $F$ is diagonal and $m=6$ (or $m=4$---to less precision).
-But we will still isolate explicit technical ingredients (listed in Remark~\ref{RMK:non-diagonal-F}) that---if true more generally---would allow for other cases.
+Our main results assume $F$ is diagonal, but we do also discuss non-singular $F$ to a nontrivial extent.
+In particular, we will isolate explicit technical ingredients (listed in Remark~\ref{RMK:non-diagonal-F}) that---if true more generally---would allow one to generalize Theorem~\ref{THM:contribution-from-generically-singular-c's}.